maziac/DeZog/design/AddingNewRemotes.md

 # Simpler

 A simpler implementation can be achieved by deriving the Remote from DzrpRemote.
 DzrpRemote defines a clear set of messages sent to the external remote.
-In your derivative, you only need to implement a transport layer (e.g., socket) to send these messages to the remote.
+In your derivative, you only need to implement a transport layer (e.g. socket) to send these messages to the remote.
 Refer to examples like ZXNextRemote or CSpectRemote for guidance.
 ZXNextRemote employs a serial connection as the transport, while CSpectRemote utilizes a socket connection to the CSpect DeZog Plugin.

 Note: The ZEsarUX was the first implemented Remote.
-It works a little different that the other remotes and I would not recommend to derive new Remotes from the ZEsarUX Remote.
+It works a little different than the other remotes and I would not recommend to derive new Remotes from the ZEsarUX Remote.

 # Selecting The New Remote